 We are seeking diverse ideas and perspectives for conference sessions in 5 topical categories (or tracks) in 5 interactive format types.
 Break-out sessions are 75 minutes in length.
-We highly encourage proposals for sessions that are led by students or feature students as panelists or co-presenters.
+And, we encourage proposals for sessions that feature students as panelists or co-presenters.

 OPEN Minis are quick, dynamic, 6-minute presentations that are gathered into themed clusters of 4 Minis in a single 75-minute breakout.
-Your Open Mini presentation will follow the Ignite style in which you have a maximum of 15 slides that automatically advance every 20 seconds.
 It is an effective and engaging way to share research findings or case studies.
 Your OPEN Mini presentation will be grouped together with 3 other Minis that are loosely related to a similar theme or topic.
-Each of the 4 Minis in the breakout are presented in rapid succession; then, each presenter will host two 20-minute Q&As on their topic in a “world cafe” type set-up.
+Your Open Mini presentation will follow the Ignite style in which you have a maximum of 15 slides that automatically advance every 20 seconds.
+Each of the 4 Minis in the breakout are presented in rapid succession; next, presenters hold a 20-minute all-group Q&A; then, each presenter hosts a focused “world cafe” type 20-minute Q&A on their topic.
 OPEN Minis may have no more than 2 presenters each.

 OPEN Exchanges are facilitated conversations among all attendees centered on a particular theme or purpose.
 If you want to lead a discussion around nifty ideas, unique approaches, challenges faced, etc., select this format.
 It is ideal for generating a white paper or laying groundwork for ongoing collaborations.
 Open Exchanges may have 1-2 facilitators and should be designed for 90% attendee discussion.

 Workshops are immersive learning sessions that emphasize learning-by-doing.
 Attendees can expect to leave with tools, plans, activities, or work-product they can immediately use back home.
 Workshops may have up to a maximum of 4 facilitators.